 The school continued to focus on ensuring that the school was clean and sanitized during the ongoing COVID19 pandemic.
 Additional federal funding (ESSER, GEER) were used to ensure the school is able to continue to meet all state and county requirements.
 The Dean Team continued to work with scholars to ensure all school policies were followed, and when not, that appropriate actions were taken to correct the issue.
-Although not official, the suspension rate is expected to drop from pre-pandemic numbers (2019-20 and 2020-21 suspension rates are not comparable to 2018-19 or 2021-22).
 Discipline data is reviewed at least bi-weekly to analyze trends and implement adjustments as necessary.
-Preliminary data indicates that the suspension rate will decrease from the last comparable year (2018-19).
+Preliminary suspension rate data is expected to be about the same as the last comparable year (2018-19).